 Get 1% back on all purchases, up to 1.25% back!

-This is a student credit card that only requires ‘average’ credit in order to get approved.
+This is a student credit card that only requires ‘average’ credit to get approved.

 More increases can come over time, so you won’t be stuck with a low-limit card if you effectively build your credit from here.